RajuRupok/machine-learning-course-projects/README.md

 # machine-learning-course-projects
 This repository contains academic work completed for the Machine Learning course during my MSc in Computer Science at the University of New Brunswick.
-It includes five programming Tasks using various machine learning algorithms in Python, along with a final survey-based report titled 'Phishing Detection Using Machine Learning'.
+It includes five programming Project using various machine learning algorithms in Python, along with a final survey-based report titled 'Phishing Detection Using Machine Learning'.
 ---
-## 📂 Task 1 – Adaboost with ID3 (Letter Recognition Dataset)
+## 📂 Project 1 – Adaboost with ID3 (Letter Recognition Dataset)

 ### 📘 Overview
 This project implements the Adaboost algorithm using ID3 (custom decision tree) as the base learner.
 The model is trained and evaluated on the **Letter Recognition Dataset** from the UCI Machine Learning Repository.